BarjunM/rocket_pcb/Journal.md

 Ran a few full-loop software runs (sensor -> filter -> PID -> actuator mapping) and everything behaved; timing headroom on the ESP32 looks fine.

 Video demo of all above stuff working [demo video](/assets/Elytra_Basic.mp4)

+Link for above if you dont wanna download: https://youtu.be/cWIUwfU-qWE